Pylons/pyramid/docs/narr/events.rst

    :ref:`zcml_event_listener`.

-Either of the above registration examples implies that every time the :mod:`pyramid` framework emits an event object that supplies an :class:`pyramid.events.NewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.
+Either of the above registration examples implies that every time the :app:`Pyramid` framework emits an event object that supplies an :class:`pyramid.events.NewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.